mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

     ...
 ```

-Our goal is to package the folder `demo_data`, we must first create a file called `paths.yaml`.
+The goal is to package the folder `demo_data`.
+You must first create a file called `paths.yaml`.
 This file will provide instructions on how to locate the data records path and the labels path.
 The `paths.yaml` file should specify both the data records path and the labels path.

 In your workspace directory (`medperf_tutorial`), create a file `paths.yaml` and fill it with the following: